 - Bake and glaze

-In a bowl of a stand mixer fitted with a dough hook, add yeast, sugar, flour, salt, spices, milk and egg.
+- In a bowl of a stand mixer fitted with a dough hook, add yeast, sugar, flour, salt, spices, warm milk and egg.

-Turn the mixer on low and combine until it forms a thick but slightly sticky dough.
+- Turn the mixer on low speed and combine until it forms a thick but slightly sticky dough.

-Add in the room temperature butter and keep mixing until the butter has been incorporated.
+- Add in the softened butter and keep mixing until the butter has been incorporated.

-Proper gluten development will allow you to stretch the dough so thin you can almost see through it.
-This is called the 'window pane effect.
+- Proper gluten development will allow you to stretch the dough so thin you can almost see through it.
+This is called the ‘windowpane test.’
 To test this, leave the dough to rest for 5 minutes before grabbing a small piece and stretching it.

 If making overnight hot cross buns, the dough can be covered and placed in the refrigerator overnight to rise slowly.